 Syntagma Square Hotels

-I chose to stay at Hotel Grande Bretagne that faces Syntagma Square during my whole trip.
+I chose to stay at Hotel Grande Bretagne that faces Syntagma and located near the Hellenic Parliament.
+I could actually watch the changing of the Evzone guards right from my balcony!

-It is definitely one of the fanciest places to stay in Athens.
+Today the hotel remains to be one of the fanciest places to stay in the city.
 In addition to the central location it has a very nice rooftop restaurant with excellent views of the Acropolis and Constitution Square.

 There was a beautiful Christmas tree standing in the main lobby setting a festive holiday mood throughout the hotel.